 The three works performed Wednesday night come to us as fruits of the Baryshnikov Arts Center’s inaugural year.
 Rising choreographer Aszure Barton has been artist-in-residence there and opened and closed the evening with two remarkable pieces.
 “Over/Come” serves as a refreshing opener, a blast of summer color, reminiscent of balmy evenings in outdoor cafes, watching young lovers come and go.

 The music fluctuates between American and European artists, from Roger Miller to Kermit Goell, Domenico Titomanglio and Salvatore D’Esposito.
-The costumes offer an amalgam of ‘50s chic, sleeveless blouses and scarfs, Capri pants, checked shirts and short-shorts, both Roman Holiday and American Graffiti.
+The costumes offer an amalgam of ‘50s chic, sleeveless blouses, cotton dresses and scarfs, Capri pants, checked shirts and short-shorts, both Roman Holiday and American Graffiti.

 The 13-member company, minus Mr. Baryshnikov for this segment but with Ms. Barton dancing, celebrate young love while usurping and undermining its romanticism, gazing into the heart of the matter and finding irrationality and plenty of blood.
 One of Ms. Barton’s enigmatic gestures that circulates throughout the company is a pantomime of savagely biting a large chunk out of something.
 Forbidden fruit?
 Raw meat?
 Eat your heart out?
 Or eat someone else’s?